karanvirdhillon93/karanvirdhillon93/README.md

 <h2>Qualifications</h2>

 * 8 Months of work Experience as a Software Developer
-* 3 Months of work Experience with my own start-up company
+* 3 Months of work Experience with a private application
 * ICS Diploma
 * Computer technician Cetification
 * Certified Google Developer